hanmirror/hanmengrui.github.io/index.md

 ## Welcome
 # Overview
 Hello！I am HanMengrui.
-I will show you some details about the projects I mentioned in my CV.
+I will show you some pictures about the projects I mentioned in my CV.

 ## Graduation Thesis: Lightweight Method of Laser Tracing System Mechanical Structure Based on 3D Topology Optimization
 ### 12/2019-06/2021